A Puglia Road Trip Itinerary: Our 10 Day Puglia Guide

 Best Time to Visit Puglia

 Puglia is best visited in the shoulder season.
 The best months to visit Puglia are May and June and then September and maybe the first half of October.
-During this time the weather is pleasant but not too hot, days are longer and there aren’t that many people around either.

 This is also a cheaper time to travel.
 For example, we visited at the end of May and we actually scored free parking in many places because meters didn’t start charging until June.

-If you don’t mind hot weather, crowds and higher prices then July and August are also good months to visit.
+If you don’t mind hot weather, crowds, and higher prices then July and August are also good months to visit.

 From October through April things shut down for the winter.
-Visiting the larger cities like Bari, Brindisi or Lecce is still feasible but many services, restaurants, cafes and bars in smaller towns close completely for the winter.
-Ostuni for example is completely lifeless in the winter months.
+Visiting the larger cities like Bari, Brindisi or Lecce is still feasible but many services, restaurants, cafes, and bars in smaller towns close completely for the winter.

 How to Get to Puglia